 [Pelosi and Feinstein’s] “friendship is personal, not political,” Aaron Bennett, a Pelosi spokesperson, told Vox.
 “Anyone who knows Senator Feinstein knows that her service in the Senate is entirely her own decision, and Speaker Emerita Pelosi would never suggest otherwise,” he added.

 The fact that Congress doesn’t have an obvious way of addressing this quandary has come up before and could affect other lawmakers down the line.
 Feinstein is far from the only lawmaker who has been in this position.
 In recent years, former Sens.
-Orrin Hatch and Thad Cochran have also been scrutinized for their fitness to serve as they grew older and battled respective questions about their actions in the role.
+Orrin Hatch and Thad Cochran have also been evaluated for their performance as they grew older and battled respective questions about their actions in the role.
 Prior to that, as FiveThirtyEight pointed out, Sens.
 Ted Kennedy, Karl Mundt, and Strom Thurmond all faced debates about whether they should resign for similar reasons, with all of them staying in office in the face of those questions.

 Any precedent set with Feinstein could have implications for other lawmakers in Congress, a body that skews older, another reason Congress members might be more reserved on the matter.
 Khanna and Ocasio-Cortez are some of Congress’s younger members, but the situation has clearly put mortality on the minds of many of their colleagues.
 As Sen. Jon Tester told Politico: “It’s a very hard situation because, let’s face it, when I’m 89 years old, I’ll be long dead.
 Trust me.”